juvar/murano-tutorial/source/introduction.rst

 this zip archive is called **Murano Package**.

 Murano Dashboard offers Package Definitions tab, that allows to manage Murano Packages.
-This is the interface for application publisher and catalog administrator.
+This is the interface for Application Publisher and Catalog Administrator.

 .. image:: images/packages.png

-Package definition panel has a button "Upload Package" You can create your own Murano application, package it as zip archive upload to Murano.
+Package definition panel has a button "Upload Package" You can create your own Murano application, package it as zip archive and upload to Murano.
 As soon as an application is uploaded, it is available in the Application Catalog.

 The Package Definitions tab allows you to download any package as well.
-This is especially useful if you are beginner Murano developer, because you may analyse the source code of every application and create your own application based on the complex application that is already present in the catalog.
+This is especially useful if you are beginner Murano developer, because you may analyse the source code of every application and create your own application based on the complex one already present in the catalog.

-Some useful (and reusable) Murano application can be found in github: https://github.com/stackforge/murano-apps
+Some useful (and reusable) Murano application can be found on github site: https://github.com/stackforge/murano-apps

 For more information about packages, read :ref:`what_is_inside_package_label`